guisoares9/tradespace_designer/README.md

 ## License

-The Tradespace Analyzer for Drone Design is released under the [MIT License](LICENSE).
+The Tradespace Analyzer for Drone Design is unreleased yet.